Senior Leadership Team Coaching: When Your Executive Team Needs To Operate Differently

 Most leadership teams don’t lack knowledge.
 They lack the ability to know what makes a leadership team effective, and then to put that knowledge into practice under pressure, with each other, when the stakes are high and everyone’s tired and the board is asking questions.

-Here are the signs I see most often – and yes, most leaders recognize themselves in at least three of them:
+Here are the symptoms I see most often.
+I’m guessing you’ll recognize yourself in at least three of them:

 Meetings end with consensus.
 Execution doesn’t reflect it.
 Everyone agrees in the room.
 Then everyone does whatever they were going to do anyway.
 This isn’t a communication problem.
 It’s a trust and accountability problem dressed up in meeting-room manners.

 Conflict has gone underground.
 There’s no visible fighting, which sounds great until you realize it means there’s also no real debate.
 Issues don’t get resolved – they get managed, deferred, or carefully routed around.
 Your leadership team has gotten very good at maintaining the appearance of alignment.
 That’s not alignment.
 That’s conflict with better table manners.
+If this feels like what’s happening to you, it probably is.
+You would be surprised how often conflict avoidance in leadership happens in companies.
 (For more on this, check out Pattern Spotter: Why Leaders Repeat The Same Mistakes)

 You’re the integration point for everything.
 Every cross-functional decision flows up to you.
 Not because you want it that way – in fact, you’ve asked people repeatedly to stop doing this – but because your team hasn’t built the trust or clarity to make decisions across boundaries without escalation.
 So everything lands on your desk.
-You’ve become the human patch for every gap in the system.
+Maybe you have difficulty delegating, maybe you don’t.
+Either way, you’ve become the human patch for every gap in the system.

 Different teams feel like different companies.
 Walk into sales, then walk into operations, then walk into finance.
 If those feel like three different organizations with three different cultures and three different definitions of “urgent,” your leadership team isn’t operating as a team.
 They’re operating as department heads who happen to share an org chart.